 Read also: How to Conduct Structured Interviews for Consistent and Fair Hiring Decisions

-Second, Have a Diverse Interview Team
+Have a Diverse Interview Team

 Having a cross-functional, diverse interview team is necessary for reducing bias in the hiring process.
 Hire more diverse managers wherein you focus on creating an environment wherein true diversity at all levels is acknowledged and appreciated.
-Make sure to have sessions with the interview team to watch out for potential interview biases, common mistakes etc. Formulate a plan and debrief meeting so that if biases surface, they can be subsequently vetted by the other interviewers.
+Make sure to have sessions with the interview team to watch out for potential interview biases, common mistakes, etc. Formulate a plan and debrief meeting so that if biases surface, they can be subsequently vetted by the other interviewers.

 Creating a diverse interviewer panel is not easy.
 More often than not, you will see very high demographic similarities in the companies claiming to be flagbearers of diversity.

 You can, however, train your interviewers to hire more diverse teams.
-As most biases are unconscious an occasional classroom training will not help (not too mention, it will cost a bomb!).
+As most biases are unconscious an occasional classroom training will not help (not to mention, it will cost a bomb!).
 To attack this systemically, use technology like BarRaiser Interview Intelligence.

 Read more: How to train interviewers on Unconscious Bias and promote Diversity & Inclusion